How to Assess Your Tooth Decay Risk

 Researchers are developing new means to prevent tooth decay.
 One study found that a chewing gum that contains the sweetener xylitol temporarily retarded the growth of bacteria that cause tooth decay.
 In addition, several materials that slowly release fluoride over time, which will help prevent further decay, are being explored.

 These materials would be placed between teeth or in pits and fissures of teeth.
-Toothpastes and mouth rinses that can reverse and “heal” early cavities are also being studied.
+Toothpaste and mouth rinses that can reverse and “heal” early cavities are also being studied.

 Thank you for reading this article, and check back frequently for other dental health articles.
 Should you have any questions, please contact Apple Tree Dental today!